cortex-lab/phy/design/merge-view-architecture.md

 - the reference is blue and fixed in Merge View;
 - all entry selections transfer into Merge View;
-- role-only transfers do not redraw scientific views;
+- Merge-mode transfers and reorders publish their resulting presentation order;
 - cancellation restores the exact entry state;
 - `G` has one user-facing meaning in each visibly distinct mode; and
 - undoing a Merge-mode merge restores the complete pre-commit workspace.